Treculia africana: Botanical characteristics

-Found throughout Africa in countries such as Nigeria, Angola, Zambia, Central African Republic, Côte d’Ivoire and Senegal.
+Found throughout Africa in countries such as Nigeria, Angola, Zambia, Cameroon, Central African Republic, Côte d’Ivoire and Senegal.

 Varieties

-Based on detailed field observations, three varieties are distinguished within the subspecies: T. a. var. africana (extending from Senegal to Southern Sudan and south to Angola, central Mozambique and São Tomé and Príncipe islands), T. a. var. inversa (Anambra State, Edo and Delta States, more abundant in the eastern states of Nigeria), and T. a. var. mollis (isolated localities in Edo and Delta states of Nigeria, Cameroun, Congo, Gabon, and Cabinda).
+Based on detailed field observations, three varieties are distinguished within the subspecies: T. a. var. africana (extending from Senegal to Southern Sudan and south to Angola, central Mozambique and São Tomé and Príncipe islands), T. a. var. inversa (Anambra State, Edo and Delta States, more abundant in the eastern states of Nigeria), and T. a. var. mollis (isolated localities in Edo and Delta states of Nigeria, Cameroon, Congo, Gabon, and Cabinda).

 Their taxonomic differences are based mainly on the size of the fruit head (infructence) and the hairiness of branchlets and leaves.
 A striking variation exists in the number of fruit heads produced by trees belonging to T. a. var. africana (with large fruit heads) and T. a. var. inversa (with small fruit heads).
 The former is clearly superior in the weight of seeds produced, while the latter produces more fruit and also produces twice as many branches.